carbonblack/cbapi-python/docs/psc-api.rst

 Device API
 ----------

-The PSC can be used to enumerate devices within your organization, and change their status via a control request.
+The Carbon Black Cloud can be used to enumerate devices within your organization, and change their status via a control request.

 You can use the select() method on the CbPSCBaseAPI to create a query object for